-Whether you’ve had a difficult pregnancy or glided through the last nine months, when the due date comes…you’re ready to see baby.
+Whether you’ve had a difficult pregnancy or have glided through the last nine months, when the due date comes one thing is for sure: you’re ready to see baby.

 Walk, walk, walk, Goddess, walk, walk, walk, lunge

 This sequence will get your blood flowing while strengthening your thighs and opening your hips.
-During labor, you’ll need all your physical and feminine strength, so [pq]use goddess pose as an opportunity to embody the feminine characteristics of strength[/pq], receptivity and power.
-It’s also a nice time to remember and visualize the strong women who have positively affected your life.
+During labor, you’ll need all your physical and feminine strength, so use the goddess pose as an opportunity to embody the feminine characteristics of strength, receptivity, and power.
 Take about five breaths while holding Goddess, in the nose and out of the mouth (this is also the breath you should use during labor).